-Bulgaria trades in its unique currency, the Bulgarian lev (BGN), which breaks down into 100 stotinki.
+Bulgaria trades in its unique currency, the Bulgarian lev (BGN), which breaks into 100 stotinki.
 Since its introduction in 1881, the lev has undergone numerous redesigns and revaluations, marking its evolution as Bulgaria’s official currency.
-This currency’s history reflects Bulgaria’s economic journey, making it an integral part of the nation’s identity.
+This currency’s history reflects Bulgaria’s economic journey, making it an integral part of its identity.

 Currency in Circulation